erichilarysmithsr/Gastronomy/README.md

 # Gastronomy
 App showcasing a few well known techniques used for cooking.
+A project app submission for the android study jam.

 Built with the latest android tools and uses grade build.